 A coalition of 21 organizations that advocates for and promotes the perpetuation and appreciation of the native birds of the Chicago region and the habitats that support them.

 A regional alliance of more than 250 organizations leading strategy to preserve, improve, and expand nature and quality of life in parts of Illinois, Indiana, Wisconsin, and Michigan.

 The Illinois chapter of a national non-profit organization that promotes charitable giving through employee workplace-giving campaigns to support more than 70 leading environmental and conservation organizations, including the Wetlands Initiative.

 Unites more than 100 natural and cultural points of interest throughout the Illinois River Valley.
 The Wetlands Initiative's Dixon Waterfowl Refuge at Hennepin & Hopper Lakes is a registered waypoint through the Princeton gateway.

 The members of the Illinois Sustainable Ag Partnership, including the Wetlands Initiative, have come together to build on the momentum that has been built around soil health, cover crops, water quality, nutrient management, and conservation issues.

 Middle Illinois River Conservation Collaborative

-A new group of conservation organizations that has come together to identify and collaborate on the next wave of major projects in the Middle Illinois River’s floodplain and on its major tributaries.
-Facilitated by the Prairie Rivers Network, MIRCC presently includes TWI, The Nature Conservancy of Illinois, Ducks Unlimited, Audubon Chicago Region, Illinois Audubon Society, the Peoria Park District, and Prairie Land Conservancy.
+A group of conservation organizations that is identifying and collaborating on the next wave of major projects in the Middle Illinois River’s floodplain and on its major tributaries.

 Mississippi River Network